openlexington/treatment-directory/README.md

 [Department of Aging and Independent Living](http://chfs.ky.gov/dail/) would be the people who would enter resource information initially.
 Different development districts have their own resource directories.
 [Bluegrass Area Development District](http://bgadd.org/)

 What makes a good development district?
 They call you back.
 They sound excited to talk to you on the phone.
 They keep their information up to date.
+They're thorough.
+They have a mobile app.

+Accessibility to programs via mobile would help the clients the most, says social worker.
+A lot of areas don't have good cell coverage, so it'd be on the social worker to look something up at the office and call the client back.